finos/TimeBase-CE/readme.md

 TimeBase can be used, simultaneously, as a traditional time-series database and real-time data messaging/streaming server.
 Data structures (“streams”) are user-defined.
 There is a rich API for interacting (ingesting, streaming) with TimeBase, which provide the necessary hooks for data population and data utilization.

-## Learn About TimeBase-CE

-### Leveraging the Open-source TimeBase CE to PowerCloud Hosted Analytical Application
+### Leveraging TimeBase-CE

 <a href="https://resources.finos.org/content/video-osff-nyc-2021-leveraging-the-open-source-timebase-ce-to-powercloud-hosted-analytical-application-ilya-gorelik-2021/?projects-sigs=timebase-ce">
     <img src="https://www.finos.org/hubfs/FINOS/2021%20OSSF%20NYC%20Working%20Folder/OSSF%202021%20Videos/Leveraging%20the%20Open-source%20TimeBase%20CE%20Event-oriented%20Time-series%20Database%20to%20PowerCloud%20Hosted%20Analytical%20Applications%20-%20Ilya%20Gorelik%2c%20EPAM%20Systems_e3.png" width="250">
 </a>

-<a href="https://resources.finos.org/content/video-osff-nyc-2021-leveraging-the-open-source-timebase-ce-to-powercloud-hosted-analytical-application-ilya-gorelik-2021/?projects-sigs=timebase-ce">Leveraging the Open-source TimeBase-CE event-oriented time-series Database to PowerCloud Hosted Analytical Application.</a>
+<a href="https://resources.finos.org/content/video-osff-nyc-2021-leveraging-the-open-source-timebase-ce-to-powercloud-hosted-analytical-application-ilya-gorelik-2021/?projects-sigs=timebase-ce">Leveraging TimeBase-CE event-oriented time-series database to PowerCloud hosted analytical application.</a>

 ### Timebase CE, with Connectivity to Crypto Exchanges